This post may contain affiliate links. Please read my disclosure and privacy policy.

 1. Cut the potatoes into similar sizes.
 Pieces that are the same size will finish cooking at the same time.
 I aim for 1-inch pieces so they’ll cook faster.

-2. The amount of potatoes per pan matters.
-One pound of potatoes doesn’t cook the same way that one and a half pounds of potatoes does in the same size pan.
-(The latter is my preference for a half-sheet size pan.)
-The outside of the potatoes won’t burn before the inside is tender that way.
+2. The amount of potatoes (per pan) matters.
+One pound of potatoes doesn’t cook the same way as one and a half pounds of potatoes in the same size pan.
+The latter is my preference for a half-sheet size pan.
+With the correct amount, the outside of the potatoes won’t burn before the inside is tender.

 3. You don’t need fancy spices to create amazing flavor.
 If you keep basic spices on hand, you’ll have everything you need for perfectly seasoned potatoes.